xpdustry/toxopid/README.md

 - The `GithubArtifact` and `GithubDownload` classes have been removed.
 You won't have a problem if you followed the depreciation warnings.

 - `MindustryExec` now extends `JavaExec` instead of extending `DefaultTask`.
-This means that you can now use the `JavaExec` API to configure the task.
+The API is mostly the same but now with more control over the execution.

 - The internal tasks of Toxopid have been changed to use the new task classes.
-If you were using them, you will have to update your code.
+Change your build scripts accordingly if you happen to configure them.

 - `ModPlatform` and `ModMetadata` have been moved to the `fr.xpdustry.toxopid.spec` package.